ligato/docs/docs/plugins/plugin-overview.md

 The fileDB plugin allows to use the file system of a operating system as a key-value data store.

-# Framework plugins
+# Infra plugins

-User guide for VPP-Agent framework plugins.
+User guide for VPP-Agent infra plugins.

 - KV Scheduler
 - Configurator